usnistgov/SFA/README.md

 **Download** the NIST version of SFA in the Release directory above.
 Click on the zip file (SFA-5.nn.zip) in the Release directory and then the download icon to the right.
 Read the README file.

-**Build** your own version of SFA from the source code and instructions in the 'source' directory above.
+**Build** your own version of SFA from the source code with instructions in the 'source' directory above.

 ## Disclaimers